RuilianZ/car_mile_age_prediction/ds2_hw3.md

 categorical predictors: `cylinders`, `year`, `origin`, and 1 categorical response variable: `mpg_cat`.

+For better illustration, all EDA plots are done using train data.

 ``` r
 # visualization for numeric variables using feature plot